annacarlaaraujo/mads_plugin/RASPBERRY.md

 In the top right of the screen, click on the network icon and connect to your WiFi network.

 Then click on the same icon, select `Edit connections..`, and configure the IP address for the Ethernet wired connection (use DHCP is connected to the TCP infrastructure, or a static IP if connected to a local-only switch).

+for Eduroam, use this configuration : Wifi Security : WPA & WPA2 ; Authentication : Protected EAP, click NO CA certificate required; PEAP version : Automatic, Inner authentication : MSCHAPv2

+For wire connection : 192.168.1.102 (or other 103, 104...) submask 16 (255.255...)

 Open a terminal and type this command: